HudoGriz/AF_bcftools_pipeline/README.md

 - Variant and Sample-filtered with masked genotypes VCFs

+- sample-qc-fails.tsv file with the samples deleted and which filter step failed

 **Final output**

 * *input_vcf_baseName*.vcf.gz (TODO: make the name the same as the original VCF with -AF_recalc) → fully filtered VCF with allele frequency annotations and witout sample level information.